pglass/learning-ruby/README.md

 Symbols (what is that colon doing there?)
 -----------------------------------------

+**Guidelines**

-*Guideline* - NEVER mix strings and symbols.
+- NEVER mix strings and symbols.
 They do not compare with each other like you want and they hash differently.
-*Guideline* - NEVER use dynamically-generated symbols.
+- NEVER use dynamically-generated symbols.
 Avoid writing code that requires you (or anyone) to convert between strings and symbols.

-Lots of ruby code uses things like `:name` instead of a string like `"name"`.
-Well `:name` is a symbol (_not_ a string).
-Symbols are kind of like strings, except that:
+- A string: `"name"`
+- A symbol: `:name`

+Symbols have some critical differences from strings:

 - all occurrences of `:name` have the same reference (i.e. same object id)
 - symbols are immutable! (strings are mutable)